Rattled by Chinese submarines, India joins other nations in rebuilding fleet

 India's navy currently has only 13 ageing diesel-electric submarines, only half of which are operational at any given time due to refits.
 Last year, one of its submarines sank after explosions and a fire while it was docked in Mumbai.

-China is estimated to have 60 conventional submarines and 10 nuclear-powered submarines, including three armed with nuclear weapons.
+China is estimated to have 60 conventional submarines and 10 nuclear-powered subs, including three armed with nuclear weapons.

 Ma Jiali, an expert at the China Reform Forum's Centre for Strategic Studies which is affiliated with the Central Party School, said Beijing's top concern in the Indian Ocean was safeguarding the passage of its commodities, especially oil.